jonasnjx/insurancecharges/README.md

 # insurancecharges
-A program created in R, using a methodological approach from data exploration to data modeling, to analyze how much to charge customers for their insurance premiums.
+Using Regression Forest and Random Forest to analyze how much to charge customers for their insurance premiums.